 The accompanying unaudited condensed consolidated financial statements of Reinsurance Group of America, Incorporated ("RGA") and its subsidiaries (collectively, the "Company") have been prepared in conformity with accounting principles generally accepted in the United States of America for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
 In the opinion of management, all adjustments, consisting of normal recurring accruals, considered necessary for a fair presentation have been included.
-Operating results for the three-month period ended March 31, 2007 are not necessarily indicative of the results that may be expected for the year ending December 31, 2007.
-These unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's 2006 Annual Report on Form 10-K ("2006 Annual Report") filed with the Securities and Exchange Commission on February 26, 2007.
+Operating results for the nine-month period ended September 30, 2007 are not necessarily indicative of the results that may be expected for the year ending December 31, 2007.
+These unaudited condensed consolidated financial statements should be read in conjunction with the Company's 2006 Annual Report on Form 10-K ("2006 Annual Report") filed with the Securities and Exchange Commission on February 26, 2007.